Cuddington, Buckinghamshire

 For many years the village has won the regional heat of Britain's Best Kept Village Competition and also the Britain in Bloom competition.

 Cuddington and Dinton Church of England School is a mixed Church of England primary school.
-It is a voluntary aided school, which takes children from the age of four through to the age of eleven.
-Cuddington was an infant school but has recently merged with Dinton School to form a full primary school on two sites.
-There are now just over one hundred pupils on roll.
+It is a voluntary aided school, which takes children from the age of four through to eleven.
+Cuddington was an infant school but has now merged with Dinton School to form a full primary school on two sites.
+In 2023 there were 182 pupils on roll.